itsraf0/REC/README.md

-# Raf's Emoji Casino
+# Raf's Emoji Casino (REC)

-A collection of classic casino games built with pure HTML, CSS, and JavaScript.
+a collection of classic casino games built with pure HTML, CSS, and JavaScript.
 This project showcases several casino-style games with a fun emoji theme.

 ## Games